adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 } vmtx;
 ```

-This would result in the glyph’s vertical origin Y coordinate and the glyph’s
+This would result in the glyph’s vertical origin y coordinate and the glyph’s
 vertical advance width being set as shown.
 The value set here for the vertical
-origin Y coordinate will also set the topSideBearing value in the `vmtx` table
+origin y coordinate will also set the topSideBearing value in the `vmtx` table
 and the vertical origin y value in the `VORG` table for the named glyph.

 For example: